 Like other Chinese herbs, jiaogulan is considered an adaptogen because of its ability to modulate immune functions and provide protective effects against a number of stress factors known to compromise long-term health.
 Regular use of adaptogenic herbs, like gynostemma, are nontoxic to the body and help to improve one's ability to build resistance to trauma, anxiety and fatigue when consumed on a regular basis.

-These properties as an adaptogenic substance are directly related to its high amount of triterpenoid saponins gypenosides as well as a number of polysaccharide compounds which may be potentially helpful for lowering high blood pressure, boosting lipid metabolism as well as balancing cholesterol and blood sugar levels.
+These properties as an adaptogenic substance are directly related to its high amount of triterpenoid saponin gypenosides as well as a number of polysaccharide compounds which may be potentially helpful for lowering high blood pressure, boosting lipid metabolism as well as balancing cholesterol and blood sugar levels.

 While the plant is most commonly consumed as a tea because of its delicious flavor, it is also available as an encapsulated hot water extract or alcohol tincture.
 It is relatively safe to consume for a wide range of people and is especially appropriate for stress management from mental exertion or over-work.

-In Traditional Chinese Medicinal, gynostemma leaf has properties that are bitter and cool, and are beneficial to the lung and heart organ systems.
+In Traditional Chinese Medicine, gynostemma leaf has properties that are bitter and cool, and are beneficial to the lung and heart organ systems.
 It is believed to offer effects that clear heat, reduce inflammation, moisten the lungs and build adaptive energy.

 Gynostemma pentaphyllum, or jiaogulan (pronounced "gee-ow-goo-lan"), is a five-leafed perennial climbing vine that comes from the family Cucurbitaceae, the same plant family as cucumbers, gourds and melons.
 Unlike these varieties, gynostemma does not bear edible fruit and is a dioecious species, existing as either a male or female plant.
 When the two are grown together the female will produce small clusters of black seeded berries.